davidautentico/Spring-boot-challenge/README.md

 The service provides an endpoint to retrieve pre-loaded data about product prices.

+The model followed is similar to and hexagonal model.

 Packages:
 - Boot: contains main class
 - Api: contains endpoint
 - Domain: contains entities and use case
-- Infrastructure: contains H2 repository implementation
+- Infrastructure: contains repository implementations

+Api receives requests from external users and it call uses cases through interfaces.
+Use cases contain the business logic and could communicate with other external microservices o call repositories.
+The infrastructure layer contains repository implementations.

 Some integration tests are provided.